-How to enable Adaptive Sound on your Google Pixel phone
+Here's how you can enable Adaptive Sound on your Google Pixel phone

-Google's Pixel phones are some of the best Android phones you can buy, and not just because of their amazing cameras and hardware.
-Arguably the best reason to purchase a Pixel is the software available on the phones, from exclusive Pixel features to quarterly Pixel feature drops.
-One such underrated but important recent Pixel drop is called Adaptive Sound.
-This uses your phone's microphone(s) to determine the noise environment around you and make adjustments in the software to improve the speaker sound quality.
+Google's Pixel smartphones are undeniably some of the best Android phones you can buy, and it's not just because of their amazing cameras and hardware.
+Perhaps the best reason to purchase a Pixel is the software, including everything from exclusive Pixel features to quarterly Pixel feature drop updates.
+One such underrated yet important recent Pixel drop feature is Adaptive Sound.
+This uses your phone's microphone(s) to determine the noise in the environment around you and accordingly makes adjustments in the software to improve the speaker's sound quality.
 Pretty cool, huh?
-We'll show you how to enable this Adaptive Sound feature on your Google Pixel device.
+We'll show you how to enable this Adaptive Sound feature on your Google Pixel smartphone.

 How to enable Adaptive Sound on your Google Pixel phone